Fitus/Zaloha2.sh/DOCUMENTATION.md

  * Zaloha is a BASH script that uses only FIND, SORT and AWK.
 All you need is the Zaloha2.sh file.
 This documentation is contained in Zaloha2.sh too.
  * Cyber-secure: No new binary code, no new open ports, easily reviewable.
- * Two operation modes are available: Local Mode and Remote Backup Mode
+ * Three operation modes are available: Local Mode, Remote Source Mode and Remote Backup Mode
  * Local Mode: Both &lt;sourceDir&gt; and &lt;backupDir&gt; are available locally (local HDD/SSD, flash drive, mounted Samba or NFS volume).
+ * Remote Source Mode: &lt;sourceDir&gt; is on a remote source host that can be reached via SSH/SCP, &lt;backupDir&gt; is available locally.
  * Remote Backup Mode: &lt;sourceDir&gt; is available locally, &lt;backupDir&gt; is on a remote backup host that can be reached via SSH/SCP.
  * Zaloha does not lock files while copying them.
 No writing on either directory